thecodingmachine/classname-mapper/README.md

 What is it?
 -----------

+Some packages generate PHP classes.
+When a package generates a class, it needs to know in which directory to put the PHP file, so that the class can be autoloaded by the autoloader.
-This package is here to help PHP packages that generate PHP classes find the right place to write the class.
+This package is here to help you find in which directory to write your PHP file.

 This package contains a simple `ClassNameMapper` PHP class.